idc101/git-mkver/docs/common_patterns.md

 ## trunk/master based development

+This mode of operation is the default
+Overview:

-Developers commit to master or work on feature branches.
+- Developers commit to master or work on feature branches.
+- All releases are done from the master branch.
+- Only the master branch is tagged
+- Release Candidates are not used
+-  Any version number not from master includes build metadata to indicate it is not an official release.

+### Controlling the next version number

+The next version number is obtained by parsing the commit messages since the last version was tagged.

 - Commits containing the following will bump with _major_ version:
   - `major:` or `major(...):`